biemond/puppet/modules/oradb/README.md

       require                 => Oradb::Listener['start listener'],
     }

+you can also use a comma separated string for initParams

+      initParams              => "open_cursors=1000,processes=600,job_queue_processes=4",

 or based on your own template

-Add your template to the template dir of the oradb module, the template must be have the following extension dbtemplate.dbt.erb
+The template must be have the following extension dbt.erb like dbtemplate_12.1.dbt.erb, use puppetDownloadMntPoint parameter for the template location or add your template to the template dir of the oradb module
-Click here for an [12.1 db instance template example](https://github.com/biemond/biemond-oradb/blob/master/templates/dbtemplate.dbt.erb)
+- Click here for an [12.1 db instance template example](https://github.com/biemond/biemond-oradb/blob/master/templates/dbtemplate_12.1.dbt.erb)
+- Click here for an [11.2 db asm instance template example](https://github.com/biemond/biemond-oradb/blob/master/templates/dbtemplate_11gR2_asm.dbt.erb)

+with a template of the oradb module

     oradb::database{ 'testDb_Create':
       oracleBase              => '/oracle',